Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 - How is compliance handled in practice, not on slides?

-- Who is responsible in production: us, or the vendor?
+- Who is responsible for production: us or the vendor?

 The teams that answer those honestly will build agents that last.
 The rest will ship impressive demos and quietly disappear.